There are many sources of graduate student financial assistance available through the University and the Earth and Planetary Sciences department.

 Retirement Benefits over the Summer.
 Over the summer, students are not enrolled in units so an automatic and mandatory payroll process is triggered regarding their retirement benefits.
 7.5% of a student’s paycheck each month is taken out (pre-tax) and put into a personal retirement account called DCP Safe Harbor.
 When they are finished working for UC Davis, they can take this money out of that account (with a small penalty) or transfer it to another account like an IRA.
 This will affect the August 1st, September 1st, and October 1st paychecks.
 For more information, please see the Voluntary UC Retirement Savings Program.

 Some students choose to pursue Financial Aid in the form of loans or other support.
+Graduate Studies offers an Emergency Grant and Financial Aid office offers several types of emergency and short-term loans, including the Fall Quarter Graduate Transition Loan for incoming students.

 FAFSA.
 All graduate students who are U.S. citizens or permanent residents are required to file a Free Application for Federal Student Aid (FAFSA) each year.
 Although the FAFSA can be filed at any time, it is strongly suggested that you file by the priority processing date of March 2.
 This form is used to determine financial need only.
 Financial need is a component of the eligibility criteria for many fellowships, including some Earth and Planetary Sciences Graduate Program Fellowships, and for all forms of federal financial aid.